CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 - List commonly confused use cases where an alternative component would be a better solution

-## Guidance

-- List any design or content guidelines related to how this component should be used

 ## Accessibility

-- List any accessibility considerations like required keyboard functionality, ARIA attributes, etc
+- List any accessibility considerations like required keyboard functionality, ARIA attributes, etc...

 ## Theming

 - List any Sass variables a developer could override to customize the appearance of the component

-## Future research

-- Optionally list any suggestions for future research that could mature and extend the component

 ## Related patterns